MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 1. Disable updates for Microsoft 365 Apps, as described in [Allow or block Microsoft 365 Apps updates](/windows/deployment/windows-autopatch/operate/windows-autopatch-microsoft-365-apps-enterprise#allow-or-block-microsoft-365-app-updates).

 ## Microsoft Configuration Manager
-The following covers how to separate a subset of devices out, assign client policies to lift the Configuration Manager’s control over Microsoft 365 Apps updates to them and redirect them to the Office CDN.
+The following steps cover how to separate a subset of devices out, assign client policies to lift the Configuration Manager’s control over Microsoft 365 Apps updates to them and redirect them to the Office CDN.
 Going forward, those devices receive updates directly from the Office CDN and no longer from the Configuration Manager infrastructure.

 ### Create dynamic collections
 For an easier overview of the different update channels in your environment, we recommend setting up dynamic collections for each channel: